ash-srini/Mavatar/README.md

 Get unique avatars that you can share on Facebook.

-- The landing page of the application is a simple jsp page that takes your unique email address as an input and lets you chood from three different types of avatars.
+- The landing page of the application is a simple jsp page that takes your unique email address as an input and lets you choose from three different types of avatars.
 - The email address is passed to a util class that creates and returns a MD5 hash value in hexadecimal format to the controller.
 - The controller crestes a url string with this hashed value and the type of avatar selected as a query string